 - What kind of headsets/chairs/desks are they using?

 - What other software/apps are they using during their day?

 - Which little hacks did they come up with to make them more productive and efficient?

-- What makes them smile, what makes them frown when interacting with your app?
+- What makes them smile, and what makes them frown when interacting with your web or mobile app?

 It just gives you a better picture of what's working and what's not.